misrab/docs/Dai.md

 The greatest risk to the system during its early stages is the risk of a malicious programmer finding an exploit in the deployed smart contracts, and using it to break or steal from the system before the vulnerability can be fixed.
 In a worst case scenario, all decentralized digital assets that are held as collateral in The Dai Credit System, such as Ether or Augur Reputation, could be stolen without any chance of recovery.
 The part of the collateral portfolio that is not decentralized, such as Digix Gold IOU’s, would not be stolen in such an event as they can be frozen and controlled through a centralized backdoor.

 **Mitigation:** During the early stages of deployment, The Dai Credit System will have emergency security features that allows oracles to enact global settlement of the system if they detect a security breach.
-Global settlement will mean that all dai is destroyed, and dai holders are automatically transferred digital assets from the CDPs with a value equal to the Target Price of the dai they were holding (with the leftover collateral going to CDP users, as if their CDP had been liquidated).
+Global settlement will mean that all Dai is destroyed, and Dai holders are automatically transferred digital assets from the CDPs with a value equal to the Target Price of the Dai they were holding (with the leftover collateral going to CDP users, as if their CDP had been liquidated).
 This feature will allow the system to deflect attacks that enable the attacker to slowly drain assets out of the smart contracts, but does not defend against attacks that enable the attacker to instantly drain all the collateral at once.

 The more general and long term mitigation strategy is to invest heavily in an in-house team of world class programmers who specialize in developing secure smart contracts while also continuously performing independent security audits in parallel.
 Contract security and best practices have been the highest priority of the Dai development effort since its inception.
 The codebase has already undergone two independent security audits by arguably some of the best security researchers in the blockchain industry.